weew/validator/readme.md

 $result = $validator->addConstraint('items.#', new MinMaxLengthConstraint(3, 5));
 ```

-Result will contain an error with subject `items.1`.
+Result will contain an error with subject `#items.1`.
+As you see, there is a `#` prefix in front of subjects for wildcard keys.
+This way you can differentiate between subjects for values and subjects for keys.

 ## Property accessors